2023년 6월 고2 모의고사 변형 (31-42번)

 Number 31

-The Dutch flower industry provides an ____
+The Dutch flower ____ provides an illustration.

 Number 32

-When the data recovery took only a few minutes, willingness to pay was low, but when it took more than ____ week to recover the same amount of data, people were willing to pay much more.
+When the data recovery took only a few minutes, ____ to pay was low, but when it took more than a week to recover the same amount of data, people were willing to pay much more.

-Fundamentally, ____ we value effort over outcome, we’re paying for incompetence.
+____ when we value effort over outcome, we’re paying for incompetence.

 Number 33

-We became entranced by the novel ideas in the ____ and because we were so open to influence, these early encounters with exciting ideas sank deeply into our minds and became part of our own thought processes, affecting us decades after we absorbed them.
+We became entranced by the novel ideas in the book, and ____ we were so open to influence, these early encounters with exciting ideas sank deeply into our minds and became part of our own thought processes, affecting us decades after we absorbed them.

-Some may advocate that we all become more skeptical in the modern world, but in fact a far greater danger comes from the increasing closing of the mind that burdens us as individuals as we get older, and seems to be burdening our culture ____ general.
+Some may advocate that we all become more ____ in the modern world, but in fact a far greater danger comes from the increasing closing of the mind that burdens us as individuals as we get older, and seems to be burdening our culture in general.

 Number 34

-Popular thinking said the earth was the center of the ____ yet Copernicus studied the stars and planets and proved mathematically that the earth and the other planets in our solar system revolved around the sun.
+Popular thinking said ____ earth was the center of the universe, yet Copernicus studied the stars and planets and proved mathematically that the earth and the other planets in our solar system revolved around the sun.

 People may say that there’s safety in numbers, but that’s ____ always true.